Kardigap

-Kardigap, also spelled Kardagap, is a village and union council in Kirdgap Tehsil of Mastung District in Balochistan, Pakistan.
+Kardigap, also spelled Kardagap, is a town and union council in Kirdgap Tehsil of Mastung District in Balochistan, Pakistan.
 The settlement, located approximately 22 km west of the Afghan boarder, lies in a high-altitude valley within the Central Brahui Range, a subrange of the Sulaiman Mountains.

-Kardigap is accessible via the N-40 National Highway and is served by Kirdagap railway station on the historic Quetta–Taftan railway line, built in 1905 to link Quetta with western Balochistan and Iran.
+Kardigap is accessible via the N-40 National Highway and is served by Kirdagap railway station on the historic Quetta–Taftan railway line, built in 1905 to link Quetta with Sistan and Baluchestan province and Iran.